a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 ![cat sprite](../../assets/images/cat-sprite.png)

-When loading this image into the game, the transparent color of magenta is set, meaning in game, the magenta color will not be shown:
+When loading this image into the game, the transparent color of magenta is set, meaning in game, the magenta color will not be shown, allowing it to blend in with whatever color is shown in the background of it:

 ![Game Screen 4](../../assets/images/game-screen-4.png)